Arpita-deb/Top_Indian_Firms_Market_Capitalization-Analysis_For_2018/README.md

 * ### Data Exploration:

   I explored the data to understand its characteristics and patterns using Alteryx and Microsoft Power BI.
 It involved using descriptive statistics and data visualization techniques.
+Here I want to find answers to questions such as -
+  - What is the average market capitalization and sales in each industry segment?
+  - Which company has the largest/smallest market share in terms of sales?
+  - How does market capitalization correlate with sales figures?
+  - Are there any outliers with disproportionately high/low sales for their market cap?
+  - What is the distribution of market capitalization across different categories of capitalization (e.g., large-cap, mid-cap, small-cap)?
+  - How does the market capitalization vary across different industries?
+  - What is the correlation between market capitalization and quarterly sales?
+  - Which industries have the highest average market capitalization?
+  - Are there any outliers in terms of market capitalization within specific industries?
+  - How does the rank of companies based on market capitalization compare to their rank based on quarterly sales?
+  - Can we identify any industries that have consistently high rankings in both market capitalization and quarterly sales?
+  - How does the distribution of market capitalization differ between industries?

 * ### Data Analysis: